 To start a live video, tap the camera in the top left of the screen, or swipe right from anywhere in your feed.
 Then, tap Live at the bottom of the screen, and again for Start Live Video.

 From here, you can see how many viewers you have at the top of the screen as well as the comments at the bottom.
 To turn off comments, tap the three horizontal dots, and then select Turn Off Commenting.
+You can even choose to hide your live stories from specific viewers.
+To do so, follow: Gear Menu > Story Settings > Hide My Account.

 When you’re done, tap End in the top right, and then tap again to confirm!